 Types of colors in electrical cables and their meaning

 The colors of the electrical cables are governed by the International Electrical Commission Standard IEC 60446.
-For the identification of the conductors, the following colors are allowed: Nero, brown, red, orange, yellow, green, blue, violet, gray, white, pink, and turquoise.
+For the identification of the conductors, the following colors are allowed: Nero, brown, red, orange, yellow, green, blue, violet, gray, bianca, pink, and turquoise.

 - Neutral conductor: blue.
 It is recommended not to use more blue conductors to avoid confusion.